Fixatron/TFRom-Recreation/README.md

-#   Information
+##  Information
-    This is a recreation of Convoy No Nazo
+    This is a decompilation of Transformers:Mystery of Convoy (spelled Comvoy) or Fight!
+Super Robot Lifeform Transformers: Convoy No Nazo
     Mostly a rom-study to learn NES 6502 assembly
     I annotated what I could as I was learning
     Its finally able to be compiled into a working game